apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Husband of Alaska Rep. Mary Peltola dies in plane crash**
+**Taiwan reports 40 Chinese military aircraft in its air defence zone**

-You can read more about it [here](https://www.cnn.com/2023/09/13/politics/rep-mary-peltola-husband-eugene-plane-crash-alaska/index.html).
+You can read more about it [here](https://www.reuters.com/world/asia-pacific/taiwan-reports-40-chinese-military-aircraft-its-air-defence-zone-2023-09-14/).

 ## Requirements
 - Python 3.8